nklein/track-best/README.md

   tracker in the `body` statements.
 * `:KEEP number-to-keep` --- The number of items to track.
 This defaults to `1` item.
+* `:KEEP-TIES whether-to-keep-ties` --- If true, then items with the same score will all be kept until there are KEEP items with better scores.
+This defaults to 'NIL'.
 * `:ORDER-BY-FN function-to-compare-scores` --- The function used to determine if one score is larger or smaller than another score.
 The default for this argument is `#'>`